Cryptic crossword: How cryptic clues work

 A cryptic clue leads to its answer only if it is read in the right way.
-What the clue appears to say when read normally (the surface reading) is a distraction and usually has nothing to do with the clue answer.
+What the clue appears to say when read normally (the surface reading) is usually a distraction with nothing to do with the solution.
 The challenge is to find the way of reading the clue that leads to the solution.
 A typical clue consists of two parts: